 Hello!
-I am a fifth year astronomy graduate student and PhD candidate at Georgia State University.
+I am a sixth year astronomy graduate student and PhD candidate at Georgia State University.
 I work with Dr. Doug Gies to measure the orbits and determine the fundamental parameters of visual & spectroscopic binary stars.

 I am currently the president of AstroPAL, a mentoring group for astronomy grad students at GSU.
 I was also a lab TA for the intro astronomy classes.

 In my spare time, I enjoy playing tennis, going to music concerts, biking, and traveling!
 I also teach spin classes at the gym.